DETAILED ACTION

 the electric vehicle is characterized by

-when a connection signal of the disconnection state is received by operating the connection switch while the charging device is charging the power storage device using power from the external power source with the charging device connected to the external power source via the cable device, and
+(i) the connection signal of the disconnection state is received by operating the connection switch during a charging session wherein the charging device is to be charging the power storage device using power from the external power source with the charging device connected to the external power source via the cable device, and

 Regarding claim 3, Ichikawa teaches the electric vehicle according to claim 1, wherein the controller reports the remaining charge time (Fig. 8 and ¶[63-64, 68, 132, 135, 137]: charging information, including time to complete charging, from display setting unit 740 is displayed via display device 172).